03 May '15

 Fulfilling what you were put on this earth to do, is to link to the true vine, for in our deepest self, we are Christ, too.
 We are waiting to be born as our Greatest, to make our life a worthwhile story.
 Like Vasco Da Gama, who found the courage to be the first European to sail to India, we have challenges awaiting us that will fulfill our greatness—we can swing from the true vine into the Promised Land.

-We are here near the sea and, as it did for Vasco Da Gama, it promises gifts from the unknown.
+Here in our little town of Denmark, we are near the sea.
+As it did for Vasco Da Gama, our ocean promises gifts from the unknown.

 In today’s reading, Jesus says, “ask whatever you wish, and it will be done for you.”